 Experienced professionals can look at a design spec and predict what they will need, both labor, material and time-wise with impressive levels of accuracy.
 Professionals will give you a quote that includes everything they’re going to need.
 If they’ve estimated incorrectly, they may even swallow a few unforeseen costs.
 These are things that you will eat when you do it yourself!

 As a DIY remodeler, you will not have years of experience at that, so take time to work through your project up front, so that you have a good grasp on...

-- What quantities will you need?
-Lumber, plywood, paint, pipes, flooring, nails, glue, grout, varnish, etc (Need we go on?)
-Professional remodelers will order the correct materials and quantities and get them delivered at the optimal time.
+- What quantities you will need?
+Lumber, plywood, paint, pipes, flooring, nails, glue, grout, varnish, etc. Professional remodelers will order the correct materials and quantities and get them delivered at the optimal time.
 DIYers may waste hours going back and forth with many trips to the hardware store, Lowes and Home Depot.